compact/angular-bootstrap-lightbox/README.md

 5. Optional dependencies:

-  * To enable swipe navigation in the lightbox, include the [ngTouch](https://docs.angularjs.org/api/ngTouch) script before `angular-bootstrap-lightbox.js`.
+  * To enable swipe navigation in the lightbox, include the [ngTouch](https://docs.angularjs.org/api/ngTouch) script.
-  * To show a loading bar while an image is loading, include the [angular-loading-bar](https://github.com/chieffancypants/angular-loading-bar) script before `angular-bootstrap-lightbox.js`.
+  * To show a loading bar while an image is loading, include the [angular-loading-bar](https://github.com/chieffancypants/angular-loading-bar) script.
+  * For video support, include the [ng-videosharing-embed](https://github.com/erost/ng-videosharing-embed) script.

 ## Basic example